In April 2013 a worldwide brute-force attack struck WordPress installations on virtually every web host in existence.

-Millions of businesses choose WordPress to build their presence online, including banks, large organizations, and e-commerce sites, not just bloggers.
+Millions of businesses around the world, including banks, large organizations and e-commerce sites choose WordPress to build their web presence, not just bloggers.

-Other issues that can affect site security include areas such as:
+Other areas that can affect blog security include:

-- No platform is protected from security threats.
-As many as 90% of all websites across all platforms are vulnerable to attack, mostly due to software that is out of date.
+- No platform is immune to hackers.
+As many as 90% of all websites across all platforms are vulnerable to being attacked, mostly due to using software that is out of date.

-- The main risk in all web platforms seems to be the users themselves.
-For example, many users ignore strong password security practices.
+- The biggest risk of all content management systems seems to be the users themselves.
+An example of this is users ignoring good password security recommendations.

-- Lack of constant monitoring.
-Security systems need frequent monitoring, testing, updating and improvement.
+- Lack of constant system monitoring.
+All security systems require frequent monitoring, testing, updating and improvement.

-- Hosting setup.
-For example, websites on shared webhosting are only as secure as the least safe website on the grid, so if someone else on your shared server gets their site broken into, then every site on the server can potentially become vulnerable to being hacked also.
+- Server setup.
+For example, sites on shared hosting are only as secure as the least secure website on the hosting grid, so if another user has a weak FTP password on your shared server, then every site on that shared server is potentially vulnerable.

-As this article has hopefully shown, WordPress is quite secure.
-As long as you implement basic website security measures (which all website owners should do) and keep your WordPress software (and plugins, themes, etc.) up-to-date, there’s really no reason why you should not choose WordPress.
+As you can see, WordPress is a secure web platform.
+As long as you implement basic website security measures (which all website owners should do, regardless of their technology platform) and keep your WordPress software (and themes, plugins, etc.) updated, there’s really no reason why you shouldn’t use WordPress.

-To learn about ways to protect your WordPress site from brute-force attacks see this article: Preventing WordPress Brute Force Attacks
+To learn about ways to protect your WordPress site from brute-force attacks see this article: Protecting WordPress From Brute Force Attacks

-A compromised site provides malicious users with a valuable resource to launch distributed attacks, spread malware and use your website to defraud online users.
-Blog Defender WordPress Security Plugin makes your WordPress site invisible to attacks from hackers and botnets.
+A vulnerable website presents malicious users with a valuable resource to launch denial of service attacks, spread malware and use your site to steal information from innocent people.
+Blog Defender makes your WordPress site invisible to hackers and botnets.
 Go here to learn more:

-If you are using older WordPress versions make sure to back up your WordPress site files and data before updating your software to benefit from the latest security updates.
-This way, if something goes wrong, you can always restore your site to its former settings.
+If you are using outdated versions of WordPress make sure you make a full site backup before updating your software to protect your site from the latest security threats.
+This way, if things don’t go as planned, you can always restore everything to its former settings.

-If you don’t want to perform manual backups, there are many plugins you can use.
-You can read about a WordPress backup plugin that can fully automate your site backups here: Back Up, Clone & Keep Your WordPress Web Sites Protected With Backup Creator Plugin For WP
+If you don’t want to perform manual backups, there are a number of WordPress plugins you can use.
+Learn about a WordPress backup plugin that can fully automate your backup process here: Backup, Duplicate And Protect Your WordPress Web Site With Backup Creator WP Plugin

-For more information on the above, refer to the sites below:
+For more information on the above, see the following sources:

 - National Vulnerability Database

-Hopefully, now you have a better understanding of problems that can affect your web site and how WordPress can help you grow your business online.
-To learn more about using WordPress for a business website or blog please click on links to visit other posts we have published on this site or subscribe to receive updates and notifications when new articles are published.
+Hopefully, the above article has given you a better understanding of problems that can affect your website and how WordPress can help you build a better business online.
+To learn more about the security benefits of using WordPress please see our related posts section or subscribe to receive updates and notifications when new articles or tutorials are published.